 Willamette provides second- and third-year students with numerous opportunities to gain hands-on trial practice.
-Every winter and summer, enrollment in a weeklong Intensive Trial Practice is open to those students who have successfully completed Evidence, the second-year prerequisite course.
+Every winter, enrollment in a weeklong Intensive Trial Practice is open to those students who have successfully completed Evidence, the second-year prerequisite course.
 In addition, a semester-long Trial Practice course is offered every year.
 Both programs provide young lawyers with critical hands-on trial practice and advocacy skills.

 Intensive Trial Practice was the brainchild of Professor Leroy Tornquist, who developed the program at the University of Chicago in 1972 and brought it to Willamette in 1978.
 The course revolutionized the way trial practice was taught throughout the country.
 Before then, it was not an experiential course; it was taught only through lecture.

 A typical day in the program includes courtroom exercises, group trial preparation and lectures.
 The class culminates with students presenting a case in front of a sitting Oregon judge and citizen jury.
 Jurors and witnesses are members of the law school and greater Salem communities.
 The interactive approach has proven to be extremely popular among students.